-This Company is located in the department of Cerro de Pasco, Daniel Alcides Carrion province, Santa Ana de Tusi district.
-It was established for the exploration, development and exploitation of mining deposits, its main activity being the exploration in its mining concessions through the financing of the Company and Subsidiaries.
-The company has not developed activities during 2024 and 2023.
+This company, located in the province of Daniel Alcides Carrion, department of Cerro de Pasco, was incorporated for the exploration, development and operation of mineral deposits and its main activity was the exploration of its mining concessions through the financing of the Company and Subsidiaries.
+No activities have been developed as of March 31, 2025.

-The Company's Management is re-evaluating the potential of the projects, or the option of a simple reorganization in order to seek synergies for the development of its projects.
-The Subsidiary has 5 mining concessions with an indefinite term.
+The Company's Management is reevaluating potential projects or the option of a simple reorganization in order to search for synergies for the development of its projects.
+The Subsidiary has 29 mining concessions with an indefinite term.